Academic questions should be addressed to the Office of the Registrar, 707-826-4101, first floor, Student & Business Services building.

 Requests for retroactive refunds due to extenuating circumstances must be received within six months of the last day of the course.

 Requests for retroactive credit due to extenuating circumstances will be processed for up to one calendar year after the course ends.
 Students will pay the registration fees and a $25 late fee per course.

 Smoking is not permitted anywhere on campus.

-- For more information, see the HSU campus smoking policy.
+- For more information, see the Humboldt campus smoking policy.

-Students will be assigned a unique HSU ID number for identification purposes (refer to "ID Numbers") but the social security number will stil be required for other verification purposes.
+Students will be assigned a unique Humboldt ID number for identification purposes (refer to "ID Numbers") but the social security number will still be required for other verification purposes.

 The credit conferred by Special Session classes is similar to that awarded during the regular academic program, i.e., resident credit, and may meet specific requirements for degrees or credentials.

 The Student Center is the primary online location for students to check grades, change addresses, and check account records.
 It is accessed through myHumboldt.
 You will need a user name and password to access myHumboldt.
 Once logged into myHumboldt, click on the "Student Center" button at the top.